 Offline operation.
 Disconnected environments — air-gapped networks, field work, travel — can still use MCP-powered tool workflows if everything runs locally.

 The cost is capability.
-As of early 2026, even the best open source 70B models lag behind Claude, GPT-4, and Gemini on complex multi-step tool calling.
+As of April 2026, the gap is narrowing fast — Gemma 4 jumped from 6.6% to 86.4% tool calling accuracy, and Qwen3.5 models match frontier performance on many benchmarks — but local models still lag behind Claude, GPT-4, and Gemini on complex multi-step tool calling.
 Simpler tool workflows (single tool, clear parameters) work well.
 Complex chains with ambiguous inputs need more capable models.

 The Architecture: How Local MCP Works